-At June 30, 2019, the carrying amount of the liability was \$47.1 million and the outstanding principal of the 2019 Notes was \$47.1 million, with an effective interest rate of approximately 1.37%.
+The Company paid off the remaining carrying amount of the convertible senior notes on August 15, 2019.
 For further details, see Note 7.
 Debt of the Notes to Condensed Consolidated Financial Statements in Item 1 of this Form 10-Q.